Exporting for Universal Windows Platform¶

 packages also works from any platform, not only from Windows.

 However, if you want to install and run the app, you need to sign it with a trusted signature.
-Currently, Godot does not support signing of packages, so you need to use external tools to do so.
+Godot supports automatic signing of packages with external tools.

 Also, make sure the Publisher Name you set when exporting the package matches the name used on the certificate.